Writing Assembler for Sega Genesis #5

 dbra d0,SpriteVRAMLoop

-To draw the sprite, it remains to fill the Sprite Table
+To draw the sprite, it remains to fill the sprite table (Sprite Table)

 Sprite Table

-The sprite table is filled in VRAM, the address of its location is put in the VDP register 0x05, the address is again tricky, you can see it in the manual, an example for the F000 address:
+The sprite table is filled in VRAM, its location address is set in VDP register 0x05, the address is again tricky, you can look it up in the manual, an example for address F000:

-The structure parameters are obvious from the name, for example XPos, YPos – coordinates, Tiles – starting tile number for drawing, HSize, VSize – sprite sizes by adding 8×8 parts, HFlip, VFlip – hardware horizontal and vertical sprite rotations.
+The parameters of the structure are obvious from the name, for example XPos, YPos – coordinates, Tiles – the number of the starting tile for drawing, HSize, VSize – the size of the sprite by adding parts 8×8, HFlip, VFlip – hardware rotations of the sprite horizontally and vertically.

-It is very important to remember that sprites can be off-screen, this is the correct behavior. unloading off-screen sprites from memory is quite a resource-intensive task.
+It is very important to remember that sprites can be off-screen, this is correct behavior, since unloading off-screen sprites from memory is quite a resource-intensive task.

-After filling in the data in the emulator, they need to be copied from VRAM at 0xF000, Exodus also supports this feature.
+After filling the data in the emulator, it needs to be copied from VRAM to address 0xF000, Exodus also supports this feature.

-By analogy with drawing tiles, first we turn to the VDP control port to start recording at 0xF000, then write the structure to the data port.
+By analogy with drawing tiles, first we access the VDP control port to start writing at address 0xF000, then we write the structure to the data port.

 In short, VDP addressing works like this: